Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

 \subsubsection{Zonal advection by the background wind}

-As mentioned earlier, an eastward tilt with height in cirrus cloud fraction (Figure \ref{fig2}) may also be the result of zonal advection by the background wind.
+As mentioned earlier, an eastward tilt with height in cirrus cloud fraction (Figure \ref{fig1}) may also be the result of zonal advection by the background wind.
 Anomalous zonal advection may play a role in determining the phase relationship of radiative heating anomalies with saturation entropy anomalies.
 The bulk background zonal advection of cirrus clouds is the subject of attention in this section, and quantified by the second term on the LHS of Equation (\ref{eq_qv}).
+Note, that in the original formulation of \citet{khairoutdinov2018intraseasonal}, the mean wind of the troposphere is set to zero, such that advective processes are ignored, the largest approximation of which is likely the omission of the horizontal advection of moisture.
+While the focus of this study is upper-tropospheric/lower-stratospheric dynamics, horizontal advection of moisture can be significant, especially in light of more recent moisture-mode based theories of MJO-propagation, which highlight the importance of horizontal advection of moisture \citep{ahmed2021mjo, wang2022unified}.
+While we include horizontal advection of cirrus clouds, this is not inconsistent with the simultaneous omission of advective processes of column integrated moist entropy.
+This is because ice clouds occur in the upper troposphere, where the absolute magnitude of perturbation mixing ratios are small, such that ice clouds do not make a substantial contribution to the column integrated entropy, as opposed to water vapor perturbations in the mid-levels.